Online C Compiler

 Compile and run C online in your browser

-This is a free online C playground and compiler.
-Write C code directly in your browser, hit Run, and watch gcc compile and execute your program in seconds — no local gcc, no clang, no make or CMake required.
-It's the fastest way to test a pointer trick, verify a struct layout, or work through a classic K&R exercise.
+A free online C playground and compiler.
+Write C in your browser, hit Run, and gcc compiles and executes your program in seconds.
+No local gcc, no clang, no make or CMake to set up first.

-Under the hood, the editor uses the same engine as VS Code (C syntax highlighting, autocompletion, diagnostic squiggles), and your code compiles with gcc on Alpine Linux against musl libc with the full C99/C11 standard library available — <stdio.h>, <stdlib.h>, <string.h>, <math.h>, <time.h>, <stdint.h>.
-Whether you're debugging a segfault, testing a bit-manipulation trick, or prepping for a C interview, this online C compiler goes from idea to output in seconds.
+The editor is built on the same engine as VS Code, so C syntax highlighting, autocompletion, and diagnostic squiggles all work.
+Code compiles with gcc on Alpine Linux against musl libc, with the full C99/C11 standard library available — <stdio.h>, <stdlib.h>, <string.h>, <math.h>, <time.h>, <stdint.h>.
+Good for debugging a segfault, testing a bit-manipulation trick, or prepping for a C interview.

 What makes this C playground useful

-• Full C syntax highlighting, header autocompletion, and clear gcc diagnostics — the same editor engine that powers VS Code.
+- Full C syntax highlighting, header autocompletion, and clear gcc diagnostics, powered by the same editor engine as VS Code.

 What you can build in the C playground